Technical “How-To’s”

 With these metrics and dashboards created for the Hadoop server, here are some alerting and monitoring steps that you can implement:

-• In addition to the metrics specific to the Hadoop server, track the OS and JVM metrics to give a complete view of the data usage capacity and projects for the HDFS
+• In addition to the metrics specific to the Hadoop server, the OS and JVM metrics are tracked to give a complete view of the data usage capacity and projects for the HDFS.

 • Set alerting for thresholds for capacity, blocks missing, block corrupt, and volume failures.

 observIQ’s distribution is a game-changer for companies looking to implement the OpenTelemetry standards.
-The single line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
+The single-line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com or join the conversation on Slack!
+For questions, requests, and suggestions, contact our support team at support@observIQ.com or join the conversation on Slack!

 Deepa Ramachandra